Life in the USA

 - Graduation – How to participate in and invite family to your graduation ceremony

-- Scams – Keep updated on scams that target international students.
+- Scams – Updates on scams that target international students.

-- Transportation – Information on how to get around campus and the wider Springfield community
+- Transportation – Information on how to get around campus and Springfield: car, bike, bus, taxi, and transportation programs

-- Taxes – All international students in the United States are required to fill out and mail income tax forms with the Internal Revenue Service (IRS) even if they did not make any money.
+- Taxes – All international students in the US are required to fill out and mail income tax forms with the Internal Revenue Service (IRS) even if they did not make any money.

-- Travel – Information on travel in and outside the United States
+- Travel – Information on travel within and outside the US

 The Office of International Student Services and UIS provides many resources for our international students.
-Please view the Website Directory of Resources and Information for an A-Z Index of various resources provided by our office and the university.
+Please view the Website Directory of Resources and Information for an index of various resources provided by our office and the university.